 So, let me back up a bit — when I was in law school, my New Year’s Resolution was to exercise more regularly, so I headed to the exercise room.
 (I understand that Georgetown Law has a fancy, shiny fitness center on campus now — but back in the dark days of 2003 we only had a few exercise machines in the basement of Gewirz.)
 Anyway, the Fitness Director gave me a copy of this chart (below) which, she promised, would be a good way to get into the swing of things.
 It’s a ridiculous chart — I’m always reminded of something kindergartners might use — but it got me working out regularly back in 2003, and I’ve returned to the chart time and time again when I wanted to pick up a new habit (or revisit an old one).

 The idea is, if you get 4 checkmarks each week, then “you win!”
 And at the end of 8 weeks, “you can claim your prize!”
 Now, the first time I did the chart my “prize” turned out to be a Georgetown Law eraser.
-But I’ve used it since then to get purses I wouldn’t have bought otherwise (like the green Dooney & Bourke one I wore here) and other little gifts for myself.
+But I’ve used it since then to get purses I wouldn’t have bought otherwise (like the green Dooney & Bourke one I used to wear) and other little gifts for myself.
 And I’ve found that I really like the idea of a carrot (something dangling in front of you).
 So, readers, here’s the second part of questions for this post: What do you treat yourself to when you’ve accomplished one of your resolutions?
 Any notable “carrots” that you have your eyes on already?